zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

     ![](images/500/img_5a_2_4.png)

-    If you've succesfully made the join, the dataflow will reflect the image below.
+    If you've successfully made the join, the dataflow will reflect the image below.

     ![](images/500/img_5a_2_5.png)